dcodejava/browser-sniff/readme.txt

 The default use of the plugin show something like this:

-** Using Mozilla Firefox Mozilla Firefox 3.6.3 on Windows Windows XP **
+** Using Mozilla Firefox Mozilla Firefox 4.0 on Windows Windows 7 **

 If there's no recorded user agent string(WP1.5-), strings before and after will no be printed.
 If you are logged as administrator of the WP-based site("cookied"), you'll see an asterisk after the print, with the full user agent string detected by Wordpress.
 Just hover the asterisk to see it.
 This is useful to see if the plugin is working correctly.